Madhankumar1126/Ex-1-Developing-AI-Agent-with-PEAS-Description/README.md

 ### Result:

-thus , the program for Developing-AI-Agent-with-PEAS- chess board was implemented and executed successfully.
+Thus , the program for Developing-AI-Agent-with-PEAS- chess board was implemented and executed successfully.